The Smugglers (band): History

 The Smugglers formed in 1988 when Lawrence, Carswell, Thomas, Woodall and Preminger were students at Vancouver's Hillside Secondary School.
 They started by playing covers of then popular songs at local events and venues, and went on a short tour to Alberta and Saskatchewan during March Break week.
 The band's name was suggested by their friend and high school classmate Nardwuar the Human Serviette.

 Over the course of their career, the band released material on a variety of record labels, including Nardwuar Records, PopLlama, Radiation, Mint and Lookout.

 In 1996, the Smugglers released their most successful album, Selling the Sizzle!, recorded at Sonic Iguana in Lafayette, Indiana, and produced by Mass Giorgini.
 It was the Smugglers first full-length release on Lookout Records.

 In 1998 the band released a 10th anniversary album of live recordings, Growing Up Smuggler.
 Soon after, Dunn left the band, and was replaced as drummer by Watson.

 In 1999 the band performed in Toronto in support of their album Rosie.
 A world tour for "Rosie" followed, taking the Smugglers across the USA with the Donnas, and then on their own tours to Japan, Australia, New Zealand and Europe.

 Lawrence was also a frequent contributor to the CBC Radio 2 programs Night Lines and RadioSonic, recording audio diaries of his experiences on tour with the band; he became the host of RadioSonic in 2001.

 The band continued performing their high energy live shows, and in 2004 released a CD, Mutiny in Stereo.

 After 2004 the band went into hiatus.
 Lawrence remains with the CBC as a host on CBC Radio, Beesley was a co-owner of Mint Records, and Carswell and Collins are partners in JCDC, a recording studio in Vancouver.
 Carswell is a current member of Destroyer, and Thomas has gone on to play in similarly minded Vancouver garage-punk bands like the Vicious Cycles and the Tranzmitors.

 In 2017, Lawrence published an award-winning memoir, Dirty Windshields, based on the diaries he kept of the band's activities.
 The Smugglers reformed for a series of reunion shows in Berkeley, Toronto, Ottawa, Seattle, and Vancouver, including one in Saskatoon at the Amigos, where they performed on their first tour.

 The Smugglers reunion show in Vancouver in May 2017 was also notably the final live performance of the Muffs.
+To date, the Smugglers last live performance was in January 2019 at the Seattle Pop Punk Festival, a show with their heroes the Young Fresh Fellows.